martingms/mio2jack/README.md

     $ mio2jack -p midithru/0 -n sndio-midithru/0

-will expose the sndiod midithru-box `midithru/0` in jack with the client name `sndio-midithru/0`.
+Will expose the sndiod midithru-box `midithru/0` in jack with the client name `sndio-midithru/0`.
 That client will have a single MIDI output, from which all MIDI events going through `midithru/0` will be output.